// You can set default Consent Mode right after the UET tag

 All claims on this website are on a no-win no no-fee basis, meaning you won't pay a thing unless you win compensation.
 You will have the right to cancel the agreement within 14 days with no penalty.
 If you cancel after 14 days, you may be charged for work done up until the time of cancellation.

-We use multiple partners to ensure we are able to offer claims against all lenders from whom we receive payments.
+We use multiple partners to ensure we are able to offer claims against all types of lenders, from whom we receive payments.
 The exact fee structure will depend on which lender you are claiming against, as this decides which of our partners is most suitable for your claim.
 A breakdown of our fee structure can be seen here.
 The fees for Diesel Emissions Claims are calculated differently due to it being a group action lawsuit.

 How Do I Submit My Claim?